i4Ds/whisper-prep/README.md

    - Set up a `.yaml` configuration file.
 An example can be found at `tests/assets/configs/test.yaml`.

 3. **Running the Generation Script:**
-   - Use the `generate_fold_from_yaml` function, inputting your `.yaml` file as a dictionary, to start generating data folds.
+   - Use the `main` function in `main.py`, inputting your `.yaml` file as a path, to start generating data folds.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>